Jeffrey Epstein And Jean-Luc Brunel’s Paris Apartments Searched By French Investigators

 Although convicted sex offender and accused sex trafficker Jeffrey Epstein died from an alleged suicide back in August, the mystery surrounding how he obtained his money and the expansive nature of his alleged sex trafficking ring means the story is far from over.
 Law & Crime reports that French investigators searched Epstein’s Paris apartment Monday following news last month that French prosecutors opened a preliminary investigation into Epstein’s alleged rape of underage girls.

 Epstein’s France home is a massive luxury apartment located on Avenue Foch.
-In addition to searching Epstein’s property, the investigators searched the home of Epstein’s associate and French modeling agent Jean-Luc Brunel, who has reportedly disappeared without a trace as of August.
+In addition to searching Epstein’s property, the investigators searched the home of Epstein’s associate and French modeling agent Jean-Luc Brunel, who went missing in August.
 Brunel allegedly visited Epstein during his jail stint in Palm Beach County, Florida, where the disgraced financier served a lenient 13-month sentence for soliciting and procuring an underage prostitute.

 According to Virginia Roberts Giuffre, one of Epstein’s most prominent accusers, Brunel was one of the men that Epstein forced her to have sex with.
 She also claims that Epstein’s former partner, Ghislaine Maxwell, told her to recruit the “youngest looking” girls she could find.